-Administrative, Regulatory, and Legislative Recommendations
+Administrative, Regulatory, and Legislative Recommendations This page is intentionally left blank.

 8 Administrative, Regulatory and Legislative Recommendations

 [31 TAC §361.43]

 Part of the San Antonio RFP effort includes proposing changes to administrative practices and existing statutes in order to make floodplain management and flood mitigation planning and implementation throughout the state of Texas more efficient or logical.
 As set forth in the TWDB's rules and guidelines for regional flood planning, the RFPGs may adopt recommendations on policy issues related to floodplain management and flood mitigation planning and implementation.
 Specifically, the RFPGs may adopt: